marco-zambardi/quick-start/README.md

 # Contactplan Quick Start Guide

-This **Quick Start Guide** helps you get started with Contactplan and includes the following information:
+This **Quick Start Guide** helps you to get started with Contactplan and includes the following information:

 * [Signing in for the first time](FirstSignIn.md)
 * [Selecting a Database](SelectingDatabase.md)